 Christine has worked with everyone from students to Grammy-winners and was a co-founding, producing co-artistic director of the critically-acclaimed classical theatre company, Mamaí Theatre (2010-2017).
 In 2017, The Cleveland Critics' Circle honored Mamaí and her production of A DOLL’S HOUSE at Playhouse Square with two Superior Achievement Awards.

-Her acting work includes film, television, stage, voice over, podcasts, and print.
+Her acting work includes film, television, stage, voice over, podcasts, modeling, and print.
 She has appeared in independent films and also Hollywood films shot in Cleveland.
 Her performances have been described as “delicious” and “wonderful.”

 As a theatre educator, Christine was named a U.S. Presidential Scholars Program’s Distinguished Teacher and a Who’s Who Among America’s Teachers.
 She has received grants and fellowships to study Shakespeare in performance from The Globe Theatre in London, the National Endowment for the Humanities’ National Institute on Teaching Shakespeare, and The Juilliard School.